 Dissertation writers find A Meeting With Your Writing gives them structure for their first really big academic writing project.

-Early career academics use the support to get publications out and to develop habits that will serve them throughout their career and to get the publications they need for secure academic employment.
+Early career academics use the support to develop habits that will serve them throughout their career and to get the publications they need for secure academic employment.

-Mid-career academics like the extra support as they juggle the extra demands of this stage of career, break habits developed in their early career that no longer serve them, have some structure during a sabbatical, and really begin to soar in their careers.
+Mid-career academics like the extra support as they juggle the extra demands of this stage of career, want to break habits developed in their early career that no longer serve them, have some structure during a sabbatical, and really begin to soar in their careers.

 Late-career academics value some structure to finish the things that will enable them to retire without regrets.

 Many people have been members for years, though some come and go due to changing teaching schedules or other life events.